Senipah/VBA-Better-Array/docs/api/methods/Unique.md

 # Unique

 ## Description
-The `Unique()` removes all duplicate elements from the outermost array such that only unique elements remain.
+The `Unique()` method removes all duplicate elements from the outermost array such that only unique elements remain.

 ## Syntax